 The rhythms of expansion, restriction and stasis are impacted by the big and little splits that occur when our misconceptions form, and that adhere to our soul substance.
 This may cause self-alienation—as you may essentially create a separate self as a means of protection—and to not know your own rhythm.

 In nearly every lecture, the Guide offers a promise as well as a problem or duality, a way out, and a prayer or meditation.
-In general, here are some of the promises of what the Guide says we can expect if we follow these teachings: we will be less depressed, tiredness will cease, we have strength to go through our difficulties, we will bear our cross in the right way, we will know what our lives are all about, we will enjoy life in spite of difficulties, and we will be vibrantly alive.
+In general, here are some of the promises of what the Guide says we can expect if we follow these teachings.
+We will be less depressed and tiredness will cease.
+We will have strength to go through our difficulties, and we will bear our cross in the right way.
+Also, we will know what our lives are all about.
+And we will enjoy life in spite of difficulties, and we will be vibrantly alive.

 “If you demand of your life—and therefore of any path you contemplate entering—to bypass feeling your anxiety and your pain, to avoid owning up to your dishonesties, your cheating, your spitefulness, your games, and your more or less subtle pretenses, then it might be better for you not to start on this path.

 “But if you expect a real effort and are prepared to embark on the journey into yourself to find, acknowledge and bring out whatever is in you, if you summon all your inner truthfulness and commitment for the journey, if you find the courage and humility not to appear other than you are even in your own eyes, then you have indeed every right to expect that this path will help you realize your full life, and fulfill your longing in every conceivable way.
 This is a realistic hope.
 You will increasingly know it to be so.”